agvxov/haste-containers/README.md

 # kvec

-This repo contains generic and typesafe C containers using macros.
+This repo contains generic and typesafe C23 containers.

+> [!NOTE] Out convenience, we compile under C++ too.

+Everything that is reasonable to be (or must be) is a macro.

+## Syntax
-The syntax pattern is inspired by [klib](https://github.com/attractivechaos/klib) and is as follows:
+The syntax pattern was inspired by [klib](https://github.com/attractivechaos/klib).
 ```c
 example_t(int) name;
 ex_dothing(name);
 ```

+## Usecase
 Our datastructures have been optimized for:
 * speed on a single thread
 * programmer convenience